azikus/HelloWorld/README.md

 * Username: LordVoldemort
 * Password: AvadaKedavra123

-Important: Application DEV and PROD enviroment are <strong>NOT WORKING</strong> on Friday from 00;00 - 01;00 GMT due to the server maintenance.
+Important: DEV and PROD enviroment are <strong>NOT WORKING</strong> on Friday from 00;00 - 01;00 GMT due to the server maintenance.

 # Architecture
 The Hello World project is implemented using the Model-View-Controller (MVC) architecture pattern.